Interstellar-Network/wallet-app/shared/rust/circuit_evaluate/README.md

 - remove all functions needed only server-side
 - replace AES SSE by a Rust version

+## TODO

-TODO we SHOULD move the common in a separate repo!
+- TODO we SHOULD move the common in a separate repo!
 Or better, rewrite in Rust on use it from "lib_garble"(needed only for tests?)

-TODO replace GPL by Apache